 The debate on the actual pronunciation of GIFs is one that infinitely ongoing.
 It can be pronounced as ‘jifs’ with a soft g sound or ‘gifs’, it doesn’t really matter.

-It is the concept that we need to master to suit our purposes.
-What the full form actually means is Graphic Interchange Format.
+What a GIF essentially means can be known from its full form, which is Graphic Interchange Format.
 This is a file standard in which a file incorporates static and animated images.

 To put it in layman’s terms, a GIF is a series of silenced, condensed image frames that is looped together to play infinitely as a single file.